Learning Opportunities and Resources

 The John Deaver Drinko Academy for American Political Institutions and Civic Culture fosters an informed, participatory, and inclusive civic culture.
 It supports Marshall University’s curricular and co-curricular programming by encouraging initiatives that advance civic literacy and civil discourse.
 This is exemplified through multiple programs the Academy supports, such as the Simon Perry Center for Constitutional Democracy, the Carter G. Woodson Lyceum, and through its sponsorship of the National Society of ACTA Scholars

 The John Deaver Drinko Academy at Marshall University was founded in April of 1994.
 In establishing the Academy, John and Elizabeth Drinko set forth two principal objectives.
 The first was to foster better public understanding of the writing and ratification of the U.S. Constitution in order to encourage greater levels of citizen participation in our democratic system of self-government.
-The second was to create a body of Distinguished Drinko Fellows composed of highly accomplished members of the Marshall University faculty.
+The second was to create a body of Distinguished Drinko Fellows composed of extraordinarily-accomplished members of the Marshall faculty.

 English Language Institute (ELI)